 New hires: includes

-Re-hires, transfers, and promotions within the same institution, except when a CHRC and SOR check has been completed at the employing institution within the last 10 months.
-Promotions do not include faculty promotions when moving from one faculty rank to another faculty rank (e.g. instructor to assistant professor, etc.); and,
+Individuals never before employed by the institution.

+Re-hires, if the individual's break in service exceeds 12 months or unless the new position or newly-assigned duties indicate that different checks or verifications are required.

 Transfer from another NDUS institution.

+Transfers and promotions within the same institution if an individual has never completed a CHRC and SOR for the institution.

 A nationwide FBI CHRC is authorized for all NDSU positions.

 A nationwide FBI CHRC is required before beginning employment in the following positions: